Francois25/liquid_level_sensor/README.md

 If there is a problem with the ultrasonic sensor, the screen will display an error message in red on a black background, so check the status of the sensor in the tank.
 If there is a problem with the temperature sensor, the screen displays in red on a yellow background the temperature at 15° and the humidity at 0%.

-All the libraries for the project to be functional can be found in the folder [/lib] folder (https://github.com/Francois25/liquid_level_sensor/tree/master/lib)
+All the libraries for the project to be functional can be found in the folder [/lib](https://github.com/Francois25/liquid_level_sensor/tree/master/lib)
 All the fonts for the project to be functional are in the folder [/font](https://github.com/Francois25/liquid_level_sensor/tree/master/font)

 # Addon :